 Incorporate games and challenges

 All kids, and even some adults, just want to play all the time.
 Appeal to that drive to seek out fun, and incorporate games and money-based challenges that the whole family can participate in.
-Some ideas include:

 - Having your young child look for the cheapest priced item in a section of the store